 There was another issue with Zimmerman's fielding at the start of 2014, as he complained of shoulder problems and tried making some throws side-arm to ease the pain although he kept on playing.
 On April 12th, he was the victim of a more immediate injury, though, when he broke a finger trying to return to first base when picked off by Alex Wood of the Atlanta Braves.
 That sent him to the disabled list for the fourth straight year.
 He was hitting .364 at the time of the injury.
 On a rehabilitation assignment with the Potomac Cannons in late May, he was made to play left field, an indication that he was likely to play there in the future given his chronic throwing problems.
 For the time being, he had to learn the position from scratch, having never played it as a professional.
 He was indeed the Nats' left-fielder when he returned to the line-up on June 3rd, the position being free in the absence of the injured Bryce Harper; he hit two doubles and drove another ball to the warning track in his first game back, in a 7-0 win over the Philadelphia Phillies.
 Left open was where Zimmerman would play when Harper was ready to return in a month's time.
 By June 28th, when Harper was ready to return, Zimmerman's batting average had fallen to .233 and he had added only one homer since his return.
 Still, manager Matt Williams decided to keep him in the line-up and move him back to third base, and he immediately found his hitting stroke again, going 3-for-4 in his next game on June 30th, and keeping up the hits after that.
-On July 22nd, he had raised his average to .282 when he suffered another injury, this time a hamstring pull suffered when running to first base. he went back to the DL and was not back until September 20th.
+On July 22nd, he had raised his average to .282 when he suffered another injury, this time a hamstring pull suffered when running to first base.
+He went back to the DL and was not back until September 20th.
 In his first game back, he collected two hits, including an RBI triple, in a 302 win over the Miami Marlins.

 Notable Achievements